Tips for Renting an Apartment for the First Time

 research is key

-I remember finding a beautiful apartment, already furnished with very affordable rent.
-I was already sold, until I decided to search for the address on Google.
-Turns out that building was recently renovated after a lot of tragic events like people committing suicide and even murder.
+I remember once finding a beautiful apartment, fully furnished with very affordable rent.
+I was sold.
+Well, that was until I searched the address on Google and discovered the entire building had been recently renovated following a lot of tragic events like suicides and murder.
 Jeez!

-When you have a budget and stick to it, it's easier to make responsible financial decisions.
+Once you establish a budget and stick to it, it's so much easier to make responsible financial decisions.
 Take a look at your budget and figure out how much you can afford to pay monthly for rent.
-Also factor in utilities and tenant insurance.
-I've seen some blog posts that recommend allocating 30% of your income to rent and living expenses.
-I recommend you figure out what works best for you.

-That studio apartment with a monthly rent of $1200 may save you more money than the 50th floor of a condominium with a nice view of the CN Tower you would have to pay $2500 for.
-My advice would be to get the cheaper option and make it yours for the time being.
-It's not like you'll live there for the rest of your life.
+That studio apartment with a monthly rent of $1200 may save you more money in the long run, than the 1 bedroom condo downtown with a gorgeous view of the CN Tower you have to pay $2500/month for.

-When looking for apartments, location is very important.
-Rent is usually higher if the unit is close to the city centre and less expensive in the suburbs.
-If you want to live away from the city centre, consider your commute to work.
-Would it be worth it to pay cheap rent but have to commute long hours to your place of work every day?
+If you’re considering living closer to the suburbs, but work in the city, consider the commute to work.
+Would it be worth it to you to pay cheap rent but have to commute long hours to your work each day?

 best time to move in

-I hope these tips are helpful in your apartment search in Toronto.
-Remember to always keep an open mind because one apartment may not have everything on your list, or your next possible apartment may have already been rented out before you even get a chance to look at the place.
+I hope these tips were helpful in turning you into a pro apartment hunter!
+Remember to always keep a flexible mind because one apartment may not have everything on your list, or your next possible apartment may have already been rented out before you even get a chance to look at the place.